corvus-dotnet/Corvus.ContentHandling/docs/ReleaseNotes/Corvus.ContentHandling.v4.md

 With v3, any types that you had registered were available for polymorphic deserialization to any compatible target type, but due to limitations in the current `System.Text.Json`, we can't offer quite that level of flexibility.
 (It was always a bit of a hack before, and the slightly unpleasant trick we were using to make it work doesn't work on `System.Text.Json`.)

-It is now necessary to register the target types into which some set of content-type-discriminated concrete types might be deserializer.
+It is now necessary to register the target types into which some set of content-type-discriminated concrete types might be deserialized.
 For example, if you have this interface:

 ```csharp
 public interface ICommon